guettli/programming-guidelines/README.md

 text what should happen if someone pushes the button.
 Again, use expressive colors, so that it easy to see what is ideation and what is existing GUI.

+You don't need expencive tools like Figma or InVision for this.
+Especially if I create something new, I like to do it on paper with pencil and crayons.

 Of course above hints make no sense if you write a device driver which has no graphical user interface.